zhxnlai/ZLPeoplePickerViewController/README.md

 Why?
 ---
-ABPeoplePickerNavigationController does not work well with contact names of multiple languages, neither does some address book based apps that worths $16 billion.
+ABPeoplePickerNavigationController does not work well with contact names of multiple languages, neither does some address book based app that worths $16 billion.
 Here are some examples:

 <img width="320 px" src="Previews/phoneapp.png"/>
 <img width="320 px" src="Previews/whatsapp.png"></img>